IPhone naming: Models never made

-No models called the iPhone 2, iPhone 7S, iPhone 8S, iPhone 9 or iPhone 17 Plus were ever produced; however, iPhone 9 was the rumored name for the iPhone SE (2020).
+No models called the iPhone 2, iPhone 7S, iPhone 8S, iPhone 9, iPhone 14 Mini or iPhone 17 Plus were ever produced; however, iPhone 9 was the rumored name for the iPhone SE (2020).

 The 1st-generation iPhone was colloquially known, retronymically, as the iPhone 2G, as the 2nd-generation iPhone was the iPhone 3G.
 The iPhone 4 did not support 4G; the iPhone 5 was the first with LTE support.